-Are you contemplating of taking up a career as freelance illustrator.
-If you are going to take up a job as an illustrator you could be making painting, drawings and illustrate images that enhances the look of products and makes it more attractive and less difficult to understand.
-There are different kinds of illustration like educational illustration, medical illustration, cartoon illustration, technical illustration etc. You could choose whichever you are interested in.
+Are you contemplating taking up a career as freelance illustrator?
+If you are going to take up a job as an illustrator you could be making paintings, drawings and illustrating images that enhance the look of products and make it more attractive and less difficult to understand.
+There are different kinds of illustration like educational illustration, medical illustration, cartoon illustration, technical illustration etc. You can choose whichever you are interested in.
 If you feel that you have talent and are good at drawing, your creative skills and imagination could help you to build a lucrative career in illustration.

 Meeting the Requirement as an Illustrator

 You should always adhere to the customer specifications and guidelines, be creative and innovative.
-Finish all your work in the given deadline, meeting client’s deadlines is number one priority and time management is crucial to be successful in your career.
-If you want to be a professional illustrator, you will need a professional degree or any other degree related in arts, but if you are talented and have the confidence and zeal to be successful, then you could even do without a degree.
+Finishing all your work within the given deadline, meeting client’s deadlines is the number one priority and time management is crucial to be successful in your career.
+If you want to be a professional illustrator, you will need a professional degree or any other degree related to the arts, but if you are talented and have the confidence and zeal to be successful, then you could even do without a degree.